 Selphie managed to free the nunchakus and she was surprised by their size but she was able to lash out and catch the man now holding Squall back, catching him across his forehead and tearing the delicate skin there.
 The guard was momentarily blinded by blood splashing into his eyes.
 He screamed at Selphie angrily but couldn't get a grip on her to tear her away from Squall.
 Selphie kept one arm curled around Squall's back, holding herself against him as tightly as she could, tucking her chin on his shoulder so she could watch his back and alert him to danger.
 Her head swam and she felt so tired, she fought to keep her focus alert.

 Squall stumbled free of the melee and watched as Trianon, back on her feet, leapt like a jaguar at him.
 He passed her in much the same fashion, catching the gauntlets as she slammed them into his chest and kept running.
 Squall let Selphie deal with them, as his hands were full.
-He almost fell a few times as they ran down the hall, him with his princess in his arms, his treasure and the trophy to his final victory.
+He almost fell a few times as they ran down the hall, him with his childhood friend in his arms, his treasure and the trophy to his final victory.
 He heard footsteps pounding behind him.

 Fumbling with the gauntlets, Selphie’s weak arms numbly slipped them on, finding she could swing the nunchakus much easier with them.
 Her heart cried out in elation, she was being saved, she could go home, and Squall was okay.
 Squall let her drop to her feet as soon as they were free from the tangle.
 He dragged her down the hallway, praying she could keep up in her weakened state.
 Adrenaline would kick in, he hoped, giving her the boost she needed to run.
 It was hard for her to run and keep up with him but she knew she had to, and it drove her weary, starved limbs into action.
 Once momentum built her legs tripped over themselves in a clumsy parody of running.